Regina Resnik: Performance career

 In 1953, while singing Sieglinde at the Bayreuth Festspielhaus, the conductor Clemens Krauss was to forecast her future, suggesting her voice was actually a mezzo-soprano.
 Despite her great success as a soprano, she realized that her entire voice was constantly darkening in color.
 In 1955 she began a year of restudy with Danise.
 Her first two roles were Amneris in Aida and Laura in La Gioconda.
 On February 15, 1956, she debuted as a mezzo-soprano at the Metropolitan in a brilliant portrayal of Marina in Boris Godunov under Dimitri Mitropoulos.
 October 1957, was the beginning of a long career in London at the Royal Opera House.
 Her debut as Carmen was a success and, in time, she was heard as Amneris (Aida), Marina (Boris Godunov), Ulrica (Un ballo in maschera), the Nurse in Die Frau ohne Schatten and the Old Prioress in Dialogues of the Carmelites.
 In the Zeffirelli-Giulini production of Falstaff, her Mistress Quickly became the model for this role.
 Carmen, Klytemnestra (Elektra), Mistress Quickly and the Pique Dame (The Queen of Spades) became her signature parts.
 In 1959 she is Didon in Les Troyens, conducted by Robert Lawrence.

-From the French Press – "Hers was the most skillfully inflected Carmen with every nuance of the role and every syllable of her French set forth in a masterly manner.
+From the French Press: "Hers was the most skillfully inflected Carmen with every nuance of the role and every syllable of her French set forth in a masterly manner.
 It was also the most beautifully sung performance of the role.
-From the dramatic standpoint, this was the ideal Carmen – ferocious, sultry, unpredictable; never banal, never vulgar."
-But with Klytemnestra, Resnik met her greatest challenge – "a dramatic conception that is unforgettable and a vocal prowess without limit."
-Surely among the happiest memories are three comic masterpieces – her Orlovsky in Die Fledermaus, the Marquise in La fille du régiment (with Joan Sutherland and Luciano Pavarotti) and her Mistress Quickly in the Bernstein-Zeffirelli Falstaff of 1964.
+From the dramatic standpoint, this was the ideal Carmen—ferocious, sultry, unpredictable; never banal, never vulgar."
+But with Klytemnestra, Resnik met another challenge—"a dramatic conception that is unforgettable and a vocal prowess without limit."
+Notable comic opera performances include Orlovsky in Die Fledermaus, the Marquise in La fille du régiment (with Joan Sutherland and Luciano Pavarotti) and her Mistress Quickly in the Bernstein-Zeffirelli Falstaff of 1964.

 Fluent singing in six languages, Resnik crossed stylistic lines from the classic to the romantic, the Wagnerian to the modern.
 As the years passed, Resnik developed a steady network of international performances: La Scala, La Fenice, the Paris Opéra (hailed as Carmen), Salzburg, Naples, Vienna, Lisbon, Madrid, Buenos Aires, Munich, Berlin, Brussels, Marseilles, Stuttgart, Hamburg, Chicago, Edinburgh, Santiago and a return to Bayreuth.

 The Met, however, remained her base and among her triumphs there was the new Elektra (with Birgit Nilsson and Leonie Rysanek) and The Queen of Spades.
 Outside the Met, she appeared in works by Poulenc (an unforgettable portrait of the Old Prioress in Dialogues of the Carmelites), Menotti (The Medium), Gottfried von Einem (The Visit of the Old Lady), Walton (The Bear), Weill (Rise and Fall of the City of Mahagonny), Britten (The Rape of Lucretia – both Female Chorus and Lucretia) and Barber (her Baroness in Vanessa).